-The Information (see 3.7) about the acquisition parameters (see 3.7.1) or the processing steps (see 3.7.2) of the activated standard window may be displayed any time.
-The charge correction (see 3.7.3), the quantities of the peak fit (see 3.7.4) and the correction of the magnetic field (see 3.7.7) (important for XMCD measurements) can be displayed of maximal 100 windows.
-The minimum and maximum of the intensity (see 3.7.5) of the activated standard window can be shown.
-The FWHM (see 3.7.6) of the spectrum, the modified spectrum or the peak-fit components can be displayed of the active window.
-The information about the path of the loaded measurement (see 3.7.8) and the project comment (see 3.7.9) is available.
-Identification and labelling of the XPS and AES peaks (see 3.7.10) may be realized with the integrated data base of photoelectron lines.
-An additional data base of Auger parameters (see 3.7.12) can be presented as chemical state plot (Wagner plot).
-The data banks integrated in UNIFIT (sensitivity factors (see 3.7.14), XPS and AES line positions (see 3.7.11), Auger parameters (see 3.7.13), doublet data (see 3.7.15) and AES target atom subshells (see 3.7.19)) can be shown, edited and extended directly with special subprogrammes.
-The calculated inelastic electron cross-section (see 3.7.16) can be plotted.
-A special tool for the calculation of AES sensitivity factors (see 3.7.18) is available.
-Additionally, the main memory (see 3.7.17) usable and currently used by UNIFIT can be displayed.
+The Information/Editing (see 3.7) gives information about the settings of the active window(see 3.7.1), the acquisition parameters (see 3.7.2) or the processing steps of the activated standard window may be displayed any time (see 3.7.3).
+The charge correction (see 3.7.4), the quantities of the peak fit (see 3.7.5) and the correction of the magnetic field (see 3.7.8) (important for XMCD measurements) can be displayed of maximal 100 windows.
+The minimum and maximum of the intensity (see 3.7.6) of the activated standard window can be shown.
+The FWHM (see 3.7.7) of the spectrum, the modified spectrum or the peak-fit components can be displayed of the active window.
+The information about the path of the loaded measurement (see 3.7.9) and the project comment (see 3.7.10) is available.
+Identification and labelling of the XPS and AES peaks may be realized with the integrated data base of photoelectron lines.
+The acquisition parameter (spectrum name, comment, batch parameter, pass energy, analyser mode, lens mode, x position, y position, dwell time, start and end energy, and number of accumulations) may be edited in a special sub-routine for all opened standard windows (see 3.7.11).
+Additionally, the batch parameters (polar angle, sputter time ...) can be changed and sorted after a generation of a 3D plot.
+An additional data base of Auger parameters (see 3.7.14) can be presented as chemical state plot (Wagner plot).
+The data banks integrated in UNIFIT (sensitivity factors (see 3.7.16), XPS and AES line positions (see 3.7.13), Auger parameters (see 3.7.15), doublet data (see 3.7.17) and AES target atom subshells (see 3.7.22) can be shown, edited and extended directly with special sub-programmes.
+The calculated inelastic electron crosssection (see 3.7.18) can be plotted.
+A special tool for the calculation of AES sensitivity factors (see 3.7.21) is available.
+Additionally, the main memory (see 3.7.20) usable and currently used by UNIFIT can be displayed.